Welcome to your home away from home in Campbell River

 Q̓ʷalayu House is a drug-free, alcohol-free, and smoke-free facility.
 A full orientation to house rules will be provided to families when they arrive.
 Click here to see a copy of our family handbook.

-Please make sure you have alternate arrangements in case a room is not available.
+Please make sure you have alternate arrangements in case no room becomes available for you.

 Q̓ʷalayu House is staffed 24/7 so there is always someone home to welcome families.